ssvlabs/SIPs/sips/mev.md

 #### Publishing

-Every slot, operators should publish the most recent successfully signed registration for `1/SlotsPerEpoch` of their validators, so that all validators are registered at least once per epoch.
+Every epoch, operators should publish the most recent successfully signed registration for their entire validator set.

+This SIP suggests to spread registrations between slots.
+For example, at every slot, operators may publish for a fraction of their validators (corresponding to `1/SlotsPerEpoch`), ensuring a more evenly distributed load on the Beacon node and builder(s).

 > Note: Since relays/builders can have some delay with registrations, producing a blinded block before and shortly thereafter publishing the first registration may result in either:
 >